Halo123188/CLM-GS/README.md

 ---

-## Example 3: MatrixCity BigCity Dataset (Extreme-Scale Reconstruction)
+### Example 3: MatrixCity BigCity Dataset (Extreme-Scale Reconstruction)

 The MatrixCity BigCity dataset represents the extreme upper bound of scene reconstruction with synthetic city-scale environments.
 This demonstrates CLM's capability to handle 100 million Gaussians.
 This serves as a stress test, requiring 128GB RAM and 24GB GPU memory to successfully train with 100 million Gaussians.

 📖 **[Complete BigCity Tutorial](release_scripts/bigcity_README.md)**

 ---

+# Understand CLM implementation and incorporate our ideas into your codebase?

+TODO

 <!-- # Implementation Details